antonellabasso/antonellabasso.github.io/_assignments/police_shootings.md

 # Exposing Racial Disparities in (US) Policing\Police Violence
 -->

-<center><b> Exploratory Questions </b></center>
+<center><b> Research Questions: </b></center>

 - To what extent does one’s race impact their likelihood of being shot or killed by police in the US?
 - How does geograohical location (at the state-level) contribute to one’s chances of falling victim to police brutality?
 - Is there a potential relationship between a state’s political climate and the level of racial inequality evidenced in police shootings?
 - What inferences can we make about the US criminal justice system and the role that race plays in police violence?

-> The police shooting data used for analysis, when considered in isolation, has the potential to create misleading information that undermines these core research question(s).
-Therefore, our objective is to employ appropriate programming and data science tools to contextualize and transform the data, enabling us to obtain more reliable insights in order to address them effectively.
+> The police shooting data used for this analysis, when considered in isolation, has the potential to create misleading information that undermines our core research questions.
+Therefore, our objective is to employ appropriate programming and data science tools to contextualize and transform the data, enabling us to obtain more reliable insights for addressing them effectively.

 <h1> I. Introduction </h1>